 • Have acquired foundational mathematical knowledge, including calculus and linear algebra, as it pertains to statistics and data science.

-• Be proficient in at least two programming languages and their data science packages; be able to write efficient, reproducible code related to data analysis;
+• Be proficient in at least two programming languages and their data science packages.

 • Have acquired an in-depth knowledge of an area of application, as well as skills to collaborate with domain experts.